 For example, the higher your GPS, the more likely it is that your cancer is aggressive and needs immediate treatment such as surgery or radiation therapy.
-While effective at treating aggressive cancers, surgery and radiation therapy can cause long-lasting side effects, like difficulty holding urine, trouble controlling bowel movements and difficulty getting and/or keeping an erection.
-These problems are common after prostate cancer treatment and can make a big difference in your quality of life and relationships.
+While effective at treating aggressive cancers, surgery and radiation therapy can cause long-lasting side effects.

 The lower your GPS, the less likely it is that your cancer is aggressive and needs immediate treatment.
-Through a program of regular check-ups and tests, you might delay or even avoid the life-altering side effects of immediate treatment without hurting your chance for long-term survival.
-These regular office visits and monitoring are known as active surveillance.
+Through a program of regular check-ups and tests known as active surveillance, you might delay or even avoid side effects of immediate treatment.

 Active surveillance is a proactive treatment strategy to closely monitor and follow your cancer—if any changes are detected, you and your physician can immediately discuss alternative treatment options.